ncarlier/nunux-reader/README.md

  * Faster than light thanks to Redis and Node.js
  * Dynamic GUI thanks to AngularJS
  * Responsive Web Design
- * Login with Google OpenID or Mozilla Persona
+ * Login with Google OAuth2 or Mozilla Persona
  * OPML import/export
  * Manage subscriptions
  * Save articles in Nunux Keeper, Pocket or Dropbox